Dr Fabien Carminati

 - Data assimilation

 Fabien received an engineering degree in 2010 from the Ecole Supérieur des Sciences et Technologies de l’Ingénieur de Nancy (ESSTIN) and Université de Lorraine, with a specialization in fluid mechanics and energetics.
 Shortly afterwards, he joined the Laboratoire d’Aérologie, Centre National de la Recherche Scientiﬁque (CNRS), to work on microwave radiometry for the study of atmospheric water vapour and temperature variability in Antarctica.
 He completed his PhD in 2014 at the Université de Toulouse and Météo-France, in collaboration with the Department of Atmospheric and Oceanic Science (AOSC), University of Maryland, on the impact of overshooting convection on the water vapour variability in the tropical tropopause layer.
-Since 2015, Fabien has been working in the Satellite Radiance Assimilation Group at the Met Office.
+Since 2015, Fabien has been working in the satellite and surface assimilation department at the Met Office.